-4.41 Non-DSG Education services are forecasting an underspend of £0.1m, with staffing vacancies offsetting income pressures in other parts of the service. £0.3m unachieved 2022-23 MTFS NHS Funding savings are being mitigated by underspends in other areas of the service.
+- 4.41 Non-DSG Education services are still forecasting an underspend of £0.1m at Period 7, with staffing vacancies offsetting income pressures in other parts of the service. - 4.42 £0.3m unachieved 2022-23 MTFS NHS Funding savings are being mitigated by underspends in other areas of the service.

-Dedicated Schools Grant (DSG) High Needs education services - forecast overspend of £0.680m
+Dedicated Schools Grant (DSG) High Needs education services - forecast overspend of £0.678m

-- 4.42 The SEND High Needs forecast at Period 5 is an overspend of £0.680m against the budget of £82.059m.
-There is no overall movement from the Period 4 position. - 4.43 The overall variance at Period 5 represents £0.045m favourable variance from the expected overspend of £0.725m submitted to the Department of Education (DfE) Safety Valve Team as part of the approved Deficit Recovery Plan.
+- 4.43 The SEND High Needs forecast at period 7 is an overspend of £0.678m against the budget of £82.059m.
+There is no movement from the period 6 position after the September intake of pupils was agreed with schools. - 4.44 The overall variance at Period 7 represents £0.047m favourable variance from the expected overspend of £0.725m submitted to the Department of Education (DfE) Safety Valve Team as part of the approved Deficit Recovery Plan.
 The service is delivering all the savings strategies as set out in the Safety Valve (SV) agreement including the use of the High Needs Provision Capital Allocation (HNPCA) to help deliver more local schools places as well as improve existing provisions to meet the increasing placement demands for complex needs pupils.
-The service submitted the 2023-24 Quarter 2 High Needs monitoring reports to the DfE Safety Valve team by the set deadline. - 4.44 See below the key areas:
+The service will be submitting the 2023-24 Quarter 3 High Needs monitoring reports to the DfE Safety Valve team by the set deadline.

+4.45 See below the key areas: